 The Compensation Committee believes that the primary purpose of base salaries is to provide a stable source of income in order to attract and retain key executives.
 We also use base salary increases to reward high performing executives and to recognize increases in the scope of an individual's responsibilities.
 We seek to set base salaries at a level that is sufficient to be attractive to current and prospective executives.
 The primary factors we consider when setting base salaries include the experience and expertise of the individual, the value of the position to our organization and ongoing strategy, the competitive market environment, internal equity considerations, and the input of our Chief Executive Officer and our Executive Chairman.
-In 2014, Mr. Kelley's base salary increased from \$650,000 to \$700,000 in accordance with the terms of his employment offer letter dated April 30, 2013.
-The Compensation Committee did not approve increases in the base salaries of any of our other named executive officers during 2014.
+In 2015, the Compensation Committee approved an increase in Mr. Stone's base salary from 460,000 to \$500,000, and an increase in Mr. Rutten's base salary from \$375,000 to \$395,000, in each case effective as of January 1, 2015, in recognition of their contributions to the Company during 2014.
+The Compensation Committee did not approve increases in the base salaries of any of our other named executive officers during 2015.